The Vision Matures: Completing the Campus and Creating a Research Institute

 The East Academic Building, or EAB as it is commonly known, was the last of the original campus academic buildings to be renovated.
 The renovation process used much of the existing building materials, refurbishing, renovating, and putting to good use much salvageable material, including using the old tables in the science lab as display space.
 It also incorporated a number of environmentally friendly building principles into its design and for this received designation from the state of Vermont as a "green" building.
 It houses the offices of Academic Affairs, as well as the Drake Center for Academic Support, a number of classrooms, offices, and a multimedia auditorium.

 The renovated dining facility allows for the anticipated growth of the student population to 500, and includes a large dining area especially suitable for gatherings or presentations, as well as a small private dining room accommodating smaller groups.

 Major Grants & National Exposure

-In 2000, the College was awarded a 1.75 million-dollar Title III grant which has made possible various forms of professional development opportunities for faculty and staff, as well as allowing for extensive means of performance outcomes assessment-tracking students' progress and performance over time, and using that information to inform and modify the College's academic and residential life programs.
-During the previous year, Landmark received a Title VII grant from the U.S. Department of Education which allowed Landmark to share its expertise in teaching students with learning disabilities with other colleges in Vermont and across the country.
-While Vermont Senator James Jeffords authored the changes in the Higher Education Act that created that new program, he credited Dr. Katz as well: "Her expertise was invaluable in helping to author the legislation – the first specifically recognizing the needs of college students with learning disabilities."
+In 2000, the College was awarded a 1.75 million-dollar Title III grant which has made possible various forms of professional development opportunities for faculty and staff, as well as allowing for extensive means of performance outcomes assessment by tracking students' progress and performance over time, and using that information to inform and modify the College's academic and residential life programs.
+During the previous year, Landmark received a Title VII grant from the U.S. Department of Education which allowed Landmark to share its expertise in teaching students with learning disabilities and ADHD with other colleges in Vermont and across the country.
+While Vermont Senator James Jeffords authored the changes in the Higher Education Act that created that new program, he credited Dr. Katz as well: "Her expertise was invaluable in helping to author the legislation—the first specifically recognizing the needs of college students with learning disabilities."